clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/web_development.md

 tutorial](/articles/tutorials/basic_web_development/).

-In addition to the long-established [Ring server library](https://github.com/ring-clojure/ring), which has an adapter for Jetty 9.4.x as the underlying web server, here are some alternatives:
+In addition to the long-established [Ring server library](https://github.com/ring-clojure/ring), which has an adapter for Jetty 11.x as the underlying web server, with WebSocket support built-in, here are some alternatives:

 * [http-kit](https://github.com/http-kit/http-kit) - simple, high-performance, Ring-compatible web server
 * [aleph](https://github.com/clj-commons/aleph) - asynchronous communication server, including a Ring-compatible web server
 * [sunng87 ring adapter](https://github.com/sunng87/ring-jetty9-adapter) - Ring adapter for Jetty 12 and 11

-All three of those alternatives also support WebSockets (Ring 1.10 does not).
-As of this writing, Ring 1.11 is in development and will have an adapter for Jetty 11, as well as WebSocket support.

 For routing, while [Compojure](https://github.com/weavejester/compojure) is the most well-established and maybe most popular option, it is based on macros and